Marion Dickerman: Career

-After their return she briefly entertained political aspirations but accepted the position of dean at the Trenton State College in Trenton, New Jersey in 1921.
-Unhappy there, she one year later joined the faculty of the Todhunter school.
-Cook who was now the executive secretary of the Women's Division of the State Democratic Committee would travel together with her in 1922 to Hyde Park where they would meet Eleanor Roosevelt.
+From 1920 to 1921, she worked as dean at the Trenton State College in Trenton, New Jersey.
+Unhappy there, she one year later joined the faculty of the Todhunter School.
+In 1922, she and Cook met Eleanor Roosevelt.
+The three women shared similar values and quickly became good friends.
 Franklin Roosevelt offered the three women a lifetime lease on some property near Vall-Kill Creek to build a cottage.
 A small handicraft workshop was also built, which became known as Vall-Kill Industries.

-In 1927, Dickerman, Roosevelt, and Cook purchased the Todhunter School, with Dickermn becoming principal.
-Eleanor spent some time there as a teacher.
-Todhunter later became affiliated with the Dalton School.
-In 1929 Dickerman, Cook and Eleanor Roosevelt visited Europe.
+In 1927, Dickerman, Roosevelt, and Cook purchased the Todhunter School, with Dickerman becoming principal.
+She worked there until as the principal until 1937, and later, stayed on in "an administrative capacity until 1942."
+By 1936, Val-Kill Industries was disbanded.
+Dickerman was appointed to a 1938 Presidential Commission to study industrial relations in both Great Britain and Sweden.
+Later in 1942, she was appointed to the National Labor Relations Board, where she served until 1945.

-Lorena Hickok took an active dislike to her and this started to unravel the relationship between the three.
-By 1936 Val-Kill Industries was disbanded.
 Dickerman and Cook continued to live in Stone Cottage until after Franklin D. Roosevelt's death in 1945.
-They sold all interest in the Val-Kill property to Eleanor in 1947 when they moved to New Canaan, Connecticut, where Dickerman became the educational programming director for the Marine Historical Association, which later became Mystic Seaport, the Museum of America and the Sea.
+Dickerman and Cook sold all interest in the Val-Kill property to Eleanor in 1947 when they moved to New Canaan, Connecticut, where Dickerman became the educational programming director for the Marine Historical Association, which later became Mystic Seaport, the Museum of America and the Sea.
 She served as the museum's Director of Education, a post she held from 1946 until 1962.

-Dickerman was active in numerous organizations, including the American Association of University Women as president of the New York State Division.
+When Val-Kill was being restored, Dickerman provided the National Park Service more than 170 pieces of furniture and other household items from her time living in the cottage.

-She died in 1993 at the age of 96 at the Crossroads retirement home in Kennett Square, Pennsylvania, and is buried next to Nancy Cook at Westfield Cemetery, Westfield, New York.
+Dickerman died in 1983 at the age of 93 at the Crossroads retirement home in Kennett Square, Pennsylvania, and is buried next to Nancy Cook at Westfield Cemetery, Westfield, New York.